Sound Credit

-Sound Credit is a music credits platform with computer software applications for Windows, macOS, iOS, and Android.
-It includes the Sound Credit Publisher cross-platform desktop application, the Tracker cross-platform digital audio workstation (DAW) plug-in, physical kiosks, smart card check-in system, and online database.
+Sound Credit is a music collaboration, media sharing, and data collection platform for creators, with computer software applications for web browsers, Windows Desktop, macOS Desktop, iOS, and Android.
+It includes the Sound Credit cross-platform application.

 Sound Credit is used in the music industry through multimodal interaction, with a free user profile option including identifier code generation, data entry and editing software developed for information quality (IQ).
 It also functions as a data hub and exporter for data transmission throughout the music industry supply chain for royalty payment and attribution purposes.

 Music credits are loaded and saved into Sound Credit's DDEX RIN format implementation, as the first software available to the public with this capability.
-As of 2019, Sound Credit is included with Pro Tools subscriptions.
+As of 2019, Sound Credit was included with Pro Tools subscriptions.

 History

 Sound Credit was originally released under the brand Soundways RIN-M. Soundways later renamed as Soundways dba Sound Credit.
 RIN-M was renamed as the Sound Credit Tracker plug-in during the platform expansion.

 In 2019, Sound Credit partnered with Phonographic Performance Limited (PPL), a British music copyright collective, for an International Performer Number (IPN) integration as part of its cloud profile services.

 Sound Credit also partnered with Avid Technologies, the makers of Pro Tools, and the Sound Credit platform applications are included with Pro Tools subscriptions.

 In July 2020, Sound Credit partnered to become an ISO International Standard Name Identifier (ISNI) Registration Agency, and released the first fully automated ISNI Registration feature as part of its cloud profile services.

 Sound Credit was noted as being used in the delivery of credits and information on Blake Shelton's release God's Country to Warner Music.
 The release received a GRAMMY Award nomination in 2020 and won Single of the Year for the 2019 Country Music Association (CMA) Awards.